 If you are invited to submit a full application, you can vary project details from the earlier Expression of Interest.
 Details are likely to change as a project is planned in more detail.

 Eligible applications are first assessed against the selection criteria.
 These assessments are then considered by a selection committee, which includes at least three directors of Financial Literacy Australia (FLA).
 The final decision will then be made by the FLA Board of Directors.

 What happens if our Expression of Interest is successful?

 If you are invited to submit a full application, there will be a streamlined application process for grants up to $50,000.
 Grants over $50,000 will require more detail in the assessment process.
 We will work with shortlisted organisations to refine proposals and consider evaluation processes (where relevant).

 When will applicants find out if they are successful?

-The grant round closes for Expressions of Interest at 23:59pm (AEST) on Monday 30 May 2016.
-Applicants will be contacted in early July about whether they will be invited to submit a full application.
+The grant round closes for Expressions of Interest mid-year (exact date varies from year to year).
+All applicants will be contacted about 8 weeks later about whether they will be invited to submit a full application.

 If we get a grant in this round, will we be able to apply again?